stefcameron/try-micro-frontends/README.md

 - Packages MAY have a `ci:test` script.
 It SHOULD perform any additional test-related tasks that need to run under CI.
 - For the purposes of this POC, it's not possible to format/lint code in an individual package; only from the root.

+## Dependencies

+- `redux` and `react-redux` versions are (very) old because I need to compare apples to apples between this POC and the actual app that would be re-architected.

 ---

 ## Packages